JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 ### Installing Ruby

-Installed is `checkout@v2` - an interface between GitHub and the container. - and Ruby.
+Installed is `checkout@v2` - an interface between GitHub and the container - and Ruby.
 I specify the version of Ruby to match the version of Ruby contemporaneously [used by GitHub pages](https://pages.github.com/versions/).
 Here are the first steps of the job:

 ```
     steps: